-Originally, classical Greek punctuation was scarce and not applied even-handedly.
-As I mentioned a couple of times, the earliest script didn't even use spaces to delineate words: EVERYTHINGLOOKEDLIKETHIS
+Originally, Greek punctuation was scarce and not applied even-handedly.
+As I mentioned before, the earliest script didn't even use spaces to delineate words: EVERYTHINGLOOKEDLIKETHIS

 In ancient manuscripts on papyri and elsewhere, we find a variety of symbols.
 We might encounter double and triple dots, lines above letters and editorial symbols of all kinds.

-The standard convention for Ancient Greek in books and modern media now uses a low dot for a period (.), a semicolon for a question mark (;) and a raised dot for a colon or semicolon (·).
+The standard convention for Ancient Greek in printed works now uses a low dot for a period (.), a semicolon for a question mark (;) and a raised dot for a colon or semicolon (·).